connexcs/docs/docs/customer/cli.md

 The Performance based CLI Selection chooses the CLI with the best ASR from a large list or a database.

-The customer has a lot of CLIs and they dial people with those CLIs.
-Thus, the best performing CLIs are the ones you want to keep.

 **How does this algorithm work?**

 1. If there is more than 1000 records in the CLI Database, it will randomly pick 1000, then pick from that.